Mahich123/Image_Search/README.md

 ![All Contributors](https://contributors-img.web.app/image?repo=mahich123/Image_Search)

-If you appreciate the work done by Mahi Chowdary and team, you can give a star to this repository.
+If you appreciate the work done by Mahi Chowdhury and team, you can give a star to this repository.